IQSS/social_science_software_toolkit/iqss_sss_best_practices.md

 4. Are developed using version control

-5. Are developed in the open using tools that enable external contributions
+5. Are developed in the open using tools and standards that enable external contributions

 6. Are clearly citeable